mohanpierce99/WebCrawlers/readme.md

 Once installed lets get started !!

-npm init
+git clone this Repo copy this command

+git clone ttps://github.com/mohanpierce99/WebCrawlers-MadStreetDen

+cd WebCrawlers-MadStreetDen

+next navigate to the root of the project in cmd and type

-npm i webcrawlers-mad-street-den
+npm install

-NPM is the package manager like pip in python and this module is published in npms directory
+this will download all the dependancies

 Now you would have all the files in place !

- To run the rest api server all u need to do is type node app.js in the root dir of the project in a cmd.
-This would initialize the express server.

  <h4>Features of the rest api</h4>